Ibrahim-Hegazi/AI_Assistant_Usage_in_Student_Life_Full_On_Prem_ETL_Pipeline/README.md

 ## 1. Data Overview

 The project is based on an **AI Assistance Usage in Student Life Dataset** comprising **10,000 rows**.
-The dataset is used to build a full-stack Business Intelligence solution using Python for EDA, SQL for Schema Creation, SSIS for ETL, SSAS Tabular for analytics, and Power BI for interactive reporting.
+The dataset is used to build a full-stack Business Intelligence solution using Python for EDA, SQL for Schema Creation, SSIS for ETL, and Power BI for interactive reporting.

 ### Data Source
 - **Input Format:** CSV file